SassDoc/sassdoc.github.io/annotations/index.md

 ---

-\* The Markdown parsing is effective in compliant themes, usually by using the Markdown filter from [sassdoc-filter](https://github.com/sassdoc/sassdoc-filter).
+\* The Markdown parsing is effective in compliant themes, by using the Markdown filter from [sassdoc-extras](/extra-tools/#markdown).